vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

  Added installed package 'gatekeeper' in namespace 'default'
 ```

-> This experience is specific to user-managed packages
+> This experience is specific to user-managed packages.

 For details on how these packages are discovered, deployed, and managed, see
 [Package Management](/docs/latest/package-management.md).